 weekends.
 The recipients are families who otherwise would have little or nothing to eat.
 Grants from No Child Goes Hungry have helped the staff at six different elementary schools feed their kids who need it most.

 is committed to ending racism and injustice in our food system.
-They grow life-giving food for the community, train the next generation of activist-farmers, mentor young people, and contribute to the movements for food sovereignty and self-determination.
-A grant from No Child Goes Hungry will help support their low-income farm share distribution program, which provides doorstep delivery of fresh food to refugee, immigrant, and other families impacted by poverty.
+They grow food, train the next generation of activist-farmers, mentor young people, and contribute to the movements for food sovereignty and self-determination.
+A grant from NCGH helps support their low-income farm share distribution program, which provides food delivery to families impacted by poverty.

 Hollis Hills, NY

-provides foods and snacks to children in multiple villages with the help of the NCGH grant.
+provides foods and snacks to children in need across multiple local villages.
+With the help of a grant from No Child Goes Hungry they expanded their donation efforts.
 Even though most donations have to be bussed or flown in, a grant for food goes a long way.
-One Earth Conservation helped ten more villages in 2018 from their grant.
+One Earth Conservation helped ten more villages in 2018 thanks to the received financial contribution.

 MOUNT VERNON UNITARIAN CHURCH

 partners with their local Virginia mosque, the Islamic Circle of North America (ICNA VA) to support hunger relief efforts.
 The initial grant No Child Goes Hungry provided was used for the ICNA Relief Food Panty project.
 Thanks to this valuable collaborative effort, 60 children from 34 families in need received critical food assistance in February and March of 2016.